LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

 * [ ] Setup the migration VM that will host the Professional Services (PS) migration tool’s (Congregate) Docker container.
   * [ ] It should have minimal port and IP access.
 See [VM Requirements](#VM) for more detail.
+  * **NOTE:** If required the VM might be created, by the customer, within their environment.
+Make sure this approach is covered in the SoW.
 * [ ] (gitlab.com) Follow the [PS Provisioning Process](https://gitlab.com/gitlab-com/business-ops/team-member-enablement/runbooks/-/blob/master/it_operations/GitLab_com_environment_(PRD,DEV,STG)access_requests.md#provisioning-process) for GitLab.com environments Access Request.
 * [ ] Configure LDAP/SAML (in [identity provider](https://docs.gitlab.com/ee/administration/auth/)) for the Admin user account on the destination instance (as for other users).
   * This is required for the user-group-project mapping to succeed.